magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_IV_Miss_Independent.md

 No improv club.
 No Joseph.
 No Bella.
 No daydreams spiraling into panic.

-She told herself she could be her own Miss Independent—pragmatic, polished, ruthless—stepping into the role as if onto a stage: *real life*.
+She told herself she could be her own Miss Independent—pragmatic, polished, ruthless—stepping into the role as if onto another stage: *real life*.

 ---